fangzhzh/leetcode/csFAQ/javaSynchronized.md

     * Fair locks help distribute processing more evenly across threads, leading to better resource utilization and more balanced system performance.
     * They are essential in systems where equitable access to shared resources is a requirement, such as in service-oriented architectures with quality-of-service guarantees.
 3.2 Disadvantages
-    * Fair locks can lead to increased contention and reduced **system throughput&&, especially when there are a large number of threads waiting for access to a shared resource.
+    * Fair locks can lead to increased contention and reduced **system throughput, especially when there are a large number of threads waiting for access to a shared resource.